voschezang/coding-handbook/quotes.md

 * Java is so flexible that it has neither of the advantages of a strong type system and a dynamic one (with duck typing).
 * C++ has default arguments AND function overloading.
 * Design patterns should be expressable on the language level.
 E.g. partial functions, Python's `@decorator`, Elm's `Maybe.andThen`.
+* Tuples should not have a length greater than 3 or 4 or 5 (otherwise use named tuples / records / maps).